juanpc2018/HFSplus-on-Linux/README.md

 No-Journaled wont allow to Write, unless you solve the problem manually. </br>

 example: </br>
-if its an external NVMe with an USN3.0 case,  </br>
+if its an external NVMe with an USB3.0 case or Thunderbolt to PCIe case,  </br>
 $ sudo fsck.hfs -f /dev/nvme0n1p4 </br>
 or standard HDD-USB </br>
 $ sudo fsck.hfs -f /dev/sdc1 </br>